The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: Introduction

-We have speculated\cite{tas} that the vice of Asymptotic Strength(AS) of (N)MSGUTs may be turned to good account to construct a theory of dynamical calculable GUT symmetry breaking using an extension of the techniques for dealing with strongly coupled supersymmetric theories\cite{seiberg}, and even that AS Susy GUTs(ASSGUTs), which determine by their RG flow their own physical UV cutoffs, escape the objections to the induced gravity program that halted its development in the 80's\cite{david}.
+Thus the GUT based on the ${\bf{210\oplus 10\oplus 120\oplus 126\oplus {\overline {126}} }}$ Higgs system emerges as a New Minimal Supersymmetric GUT (NMSGUT) capable of fitting all the known fermion mass and mixing data.
+The New MSGUT calls for and deserves the same detailed analysis of its superheavy Renormalization Group(RG) flow threshold effects, fermion mass fit compatibility and exotic effect effective superpotential that we earlier provided\cite{aulmoh,ag1,ag2,gmblm,blmdm} for the theory without the $\mathbf{120}$ which we previously called the MSGUT\cite{abmsv} but whose claim on that name is now tenuous and faded.
+In this paper we begin this detailed investigation by presenting the required spontaneous symmetry breaking, spectra, Higgs doublet fine-tuning and ``Higgs-fraction'' determination leading to matter fermion yukawa expressions in terms of GUT parameters (as well as Weinberg operator coefficients leading to seesaw neutrino masses) and threshold effect formulae in the gauge RG flow from $M_Z$ up to $M_X$.
+In particular we find that the unification scale is generically raised over most of the viable parameter space.
+Although the gauge coupling is still perturbative even at the modified unification scale the NMSGUT gauge coupling exhibits \cite{trmin} a Landau pole at $\Lambda_X$ lying just above the perturbative unification scale $ M_X$ due to the huge SO(10) gauge beta functions implied by the large representations used.
+Thus the raising of the unification scale to near the Planck scale (where in any case gravitational effects become strong) somewhat softens the asymptotic strength problem of such GUTs and points to a common origin with strong gravity with $\Lambda_X\sim M_{Planck}$ serving as a physical cutoff beyond which both SO(10) and gravity are strongly coupled (and exactly supersymmetric).
+We have speculated\cite{tas} that the apparent vice of Asymptotic Strength(AS) of (N)MSGUTs may be turned to good account to construct a theory of dynamical calculable GUT symmetry breaking using an extension of the techniques for dealing with strongly coupled supersymmetric theories\cite{seiberg}, and even that AS Susy GUTs(ASSGUTs), which determine by their RG flow their own physical UV cutoffs, escape the objections to the induced gravity program that halted its development in the 80's\cite{david}.
 This induced gravity program would gain plausibility if the Planck scale and $\Lambda_X$ coincided.
 Such a coincidence is an obvious consequence of raising the perturbative unification scale to just below the Planck scale.
-We shall see that the requirement of viable unification in the presence of high scale threshold corrections in the NMSGUT leads us almost inevitably to regions of the parameter space where $M_X$, together with baryon decay mediating triplet masses, are raised above $10^{16} GeV $ and $\Lambda_X$ approaches closer to $M_{Planck}$.
+We shall see \cite{nmsgutIII} that the requirement of viable unification and $ d=5 $ B violation suppression in the presence of high scale threshold corrections in the NMSGUT leads us almost inevitably to regions of the parameter space where $M_X$, together with baryon decay mediating triplet masses, are raised well above $10^{17} GeV $ and $\Lambda_X$ approaches close to $M_{Planck}$.

-The computation of mass spectra, couplings and gauge threshold effects in the NMSGUT and a partial analysis of their implications is the subject of this paper.
-A calculation of the chiral mass spectra using different conventions and method is already available \cite{fuku05}.
-However, since our methods also yield all couplings which we need for an evaluation of the phenomenological implications, we present all results consistently using our own conventions.